tecnical/laravel-keycloak-guard/README.md

 </p>

-# Simple Keycloak Guard for Laravel
+# Keycloak Guard for Laravel

+This package is a fork of https://github.com/robsontenorio/laravel-keycloak-guard

 This package helps you authenticate users on a Laravel API based on JWT tokens generated from **Keycloak Server**.